Vek17/TabletopTweaks-Base/README.md

         * Greater Shadow Evocation can now have the correct metamagic applied.
     * Starlight
         * Starlight no longer is affected by true sight.
+    * Unbreakable Heart
+        * Unbreakable Heart no longer grants complete immunity to confusion and emotion effects and instead supresses correctly.
     * WrackingRay
         * Wracking Ray now deals the correct amount of ability damage.